-This tracer study of the graduates of Madan Bhandari Memorial College in the academic session 2019, marks a system of continuous record-keeping at the college.
+This tracer study of the graduates of Madan Bhandari Memorial College in the academic session 2021, marks a system of continuous record-keeping at the college.
 The college graduates of Humanities and Social Sciences, Management, and BScCSIT were the areas of this study.
+The study also fulfills the requirement of the HERP of UGC Nepal.
 The assistance from the UGC for carrying out this study was invaluable.
 It would not have happened if the support from UGC and other helping hands were not active on it.
 The findings in the report could not have been obtained without the good responses from the key respondents of the study including the graduates of the college, who were trained at the college and later employed in various sectors.
 Some of the graduates are self-employed and some others are continuing their further studies at different academic institutions.
 Their participation in this study is highly valued and appreciated.
 Finally, we would like to express our gratitude to all the respondents and other concerned individuals and institutions for providing us valuable information, suggestions, and efforts to materialize this tracer study.